6360 Sunset Blvd. Los Angeles, CA 90028 | map |

 The Kinoton FP 75-E. Photo: Bill Counter - 2017

-Digital booth equipment: Except for special presentations, it's been digital projection at the Dome for years.
+Except for special presentations, it's been digital projection at the Dome for years.
+The first digital presentation was in 2005.
 Around 2014 it was two Christie CP 4230

 4K projectors and two GDC digital cinema servers.
 They were using the XPAND process with active glasses for 3D films.